multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 You don't need a PEM file or an account at all to perform queries.
 Notice how you also don't need a chain ID for this call.

 :::note
 Because there is no PEM file required, there is no "caller" for VM queries.
-Attemting to use `self.blockchain().get_caller()` in a query function will return the SC's own address.
+Attempting to use `self.blockchain().get_caller()` in a query function will return the SC's own address.

 Replace `USER_ADDRESS` value with your address.
 Now let's see our staking amount, according to the SC's internal state:
 ```bash